solliancenet/microsoft-mysql-developer-guide/04_EndToEndDev/04_00_End_To_End_Development.md

 The biggest advantage of a classic on-premises deployment is that you have full control of the environment.
 The biggest weakness is you must maintain every aspect of the environment.

-To perform a simulated classical deployment in Azure, reference the [Classic Deployment to PHP-enabled IIS server](./../artifacts/01-ClassicDeploy/README.md) article.
+To perform a simulated classical deployment in Azure, go to the [Classic Deployment to PHP-enabled IIS server](./../artifacts/01-ClassicDeploy/README.md) article.

 ## Azure VM deployment